 So, if you really want to explore this place in all its subtlety then the best time to visit the Raisen District is between the months of October and November.

-Since the beginning, Raisen has been a significant centre of local administration.
+Since the beginning, Raisen has been a significant center of local administration.
 During the fifteenth century, this fort was under the rulership of the Sultans of Mandu.
 By 1543, Sher Shah Suri won this region in a battle against the Rajputs.
 And by the timeline of Mughal Emperor Akbar, Raisen had become the headquarters of Ujjain.

 Coming on to 1760, this region was under the control of Fiaz Mohammad Khan, who was the third Nawab of Bhopal state.
 And when India got its independence, Bhopal became a part of C state of the Union of India and this was when the present district of Raisen came into existence on May 5, 1950.
 It was also when it was decided to retain a total of seven tehsils in the district.

 Raisen Fort is a historical travel getaway and dates back to about 800 years in time.
 Situated in Bhopal, this fort has about nine gateways, fortifications as well as domes from the early medieval period.
 However, today, mainly it is inhabited by bats.
 For any true history buff, Raisen Fort is a must-visit.

-2. Upper Lake.
 Upper Lake is one of the most prominent lakes in Bhopal and is often referred to as Bhojtal.
 It is believed that it is the oldest human-made lake in the country situated in the west of Bhopal.
 Till today, the lake acts as a primary source of potable water for the residents of the city.
 The lake has been named after King Bhoj who had built the lake across the Kolan River in the 11th century.

 To reach Raisen District, you will need to cover a total distance of about 798, 828, 1,381, 1,464 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following details on how you can reach here.

-By Train.
 Deboard at the Bhopal Junction located about 40-50 km away.
 This station has good train connectivity with nearby regions via frequent trains running to and fro.
 After getting off the train, you will need to take a cab or some other means of public transportation to reach here.